TheFartingFerrets/Prototype_Physics/README.md

 EXTRA
 =================
-* Include a Tilt mechanic, with [n] amount per level
+* Include a Tilt mechanic, with [n] amount per level using the mobiles accelerometer
 * Include a bonus objective
+* Include a bonus collectable
+* Slow down the game when the roller is within proximity of the Target, Peggle style.

+# Create an epic trailer to show off my level #